siscia/css-parser/README.md

 ## Usage

-The use is extremelly intuitive, just load the grammar and parse any CSS type.
+The use is extremely intuitive, just load the grammar and parse any CSS type.

-It is not extremelly usefull, but it is a good start.
+It is not extremely useful, but it is a good start.

 ``` clojure
 user> (require '[instaparse.core :as g])